Single App Mode

 - For projects where the Home button is exposed, an iPad in Guided Access mode will show an on-screen alert each time the Home button is pressed, where an iPad in Single App Mode will not.

 Placing a device in Single App Mode requires that that device be supervised.
 Supervision is a mode designed by Apple specifically for institutionally-owned devices that unlocks a number of management features, including single app mode and silent app push.
-Supervision also allows you to restrict many iOS apps and features not appropriate for a kiosk-mode device - for example, disabling Siri or restricting access to the App Store, Game Center and/or Safari.

 Once a device is supervised, it can be placed in Single App Mode in several ways: